-There is a limit on the value of cheques that can be paid in using our Mobile Banking app, please check our Internet Banking conditions.
+There is a limit on the value of cheques that can be paid in using our app.
+Further information can also be found in Useful to know.

-Cheque Imaging process
+Cheque imaging process

 If you pay a cheque in pounds into your account on a Monday, you will see it in your account the same day.
 You can use the money on Tuesday by 11.59pm at the latest.